omniti-labs/pg_jobmon/README.txt

 Log Tables:
 job_log
-    Logs the overall job details associated with a job_id
+    Logs the overall job details associated with a job_id.
+Recommended to make partitioned on start_time if you see high logging traffic or don't need to keep the data indefinitely

 job_detail
     Logs the detailed steps of each job_id associated with jobs in job_log.
+    Recommended to make partitioned on start_time if you see high logging traffic or don't need to keep the data indefinitely

 MONITORING: